Borhanxj/stress-level-analysis/README.md

 ---

+## 👔 Standardizing the Data

+Before training my machine learning models, I standardize the dataset so that all features are on the same scale.
+This is especially important for models like KNN, SVM, and logistic regression, which are sensitive to feature magnitude.

+---

 ## 🏢 Multi-Model Comparison: Binary Stress Classification

 With the stress levels now grouped into a binary format (Stressed vs Not Stressed), I train and evaluate multiple machine learning models to identify students under significant stress.